Charlotte Rankin, NHSN Conservation Officer, introduces you to three distinctive mining bees that can be observed during spring.

 When fresh, the honeybee-sized females have a dense fox-coloured coat that contrasts strongly with the black-haired legs.
 Females also have black-haired sides of the thorax and head.

 When not covered in pollen, the hind legs are completely black-haired unlike the next two species of Mining Bee.
 Over time, the coat can fade and become worn to lose the distinctive fox colour.

 Females can be found nesting in bare ground, short lawns and ornamental flowerbeds.
-These bees leave a characteristic mound of spoil around their entrances that resemble mini-volcanoes.
+These bees leave a characteristic mound of spoil around their nest entrances that resemble mini-volcanoes.
 Females can also be found nesting close together in aggregations.

 Buffish Mining Bee Andrena nigroaenea

 The honeybee-sized females are densely furred with a gingery-brown or “buffish” coat.
 A key feature to look out for is the bright orange brush of hairs on the hind legs.
 This orange brush is used to collect pollen.

 Without looking at the hind legs, this species appears very similar to the next species, the Chocolate Mining Bee.